CRM South Africa: What CRM System Should You Choose? (2023)

 Reference customers and Gartner Peer Insights reviewers expressed concerns about the learning curve associated with the complexity of Salesforce Sales Cloud.
 They state that they will not consider Salesforce because of the complexity of its software, relative to the complexity of their sales process requirements.
 Source: Gartner Magic Quadrant for Sales Force Automation.

-Salesforce implementation costs can range from R30,000 to a few hundred thousand Rands.
-Can be skipped for Salesforce Essentials.
+Salesforce implementation costs can range from R100,000 to a few million thousand Rands.
+It can be skipped for Salesforce Essentials.

 Microsoft Dynamics 365